subdirectory/subshell/.github/README.md

 ```

 By applying this technique, you can safely do `api.sign`, `api.tx.*.*.signAndSend` in the remote Deno 🦕 repl, and sign it with the Polkadot.js wallet extension in your browser🌐.

+## FAQ

+### Q: Does it use WASM?

+> No, it doesn't.
+The repl is running in a remote worker, not in our brower.

+### Q: Can I use MetaMask on Moonbeam and other EVM compatible chains?

+> Currently no, but it's on the roadmap.

+### Q: Is the relay server 🕸️ component open sourced?

+> Yes.
+It is currently implemented as a module in [btwiuse/k0s](https://github.com/btwiuse/k0s) (Golang).
+I'm planning on porting it to Deno/TypeScript.
+I will probably borrow some ideas from [the old paritytech/substrate-telemetry backend](https://github.com/paritytech/substrate-telemetry/tree/a3b6f6a5a19475f1ea73d56a7fa883ec0a66140a/packages/backend/src).

+### Q: How can I deploy it locally?

+> I will make an all-in-one Docker image that hold everything in one place.
+It should will be available soon.
+Stay tuned.

 ## Prior Art